INTRODUCTORY LEVEL COURSE

 Try the C Mixolydian over ‘Rock And Roll’ by The Velvet Underground.

-PRACTISE will be more effective with Backing Track videos in MEMBERS Section after Sign Up.
+PRACTISE will be more effective with Backing Track videos in MEMBERS section after Sign Up.

 Lesson 5.

-BOX MAJOR V and III Scales
+BOX MAJOR V and III scales

-As mentioned in previous lesson, extra Notes added on frets inside Box Scales can usually continue during the modified Box Scales for special Major Chords.
+As mentioned in previous lesson, extra Notes added on frets inside Box scales can usually continue during the modified Box scales for ‘special’ Major chords.

-SEE HERE the two versions possible for Notes added to the modified Box Pentatonic Scale during special E Major V Chords for pieces commencing with an A Minor Chord.
+SEE HERE the two versions possible for Notes added to the modified Box Pentatonic scale during ‘special’ E Major V chords for pieces commencing with an A Minor chord.

-E Major in ‘Oye Como Va’ by Santana.
+The A Dorian version suits the E Major in ‘Oye Como Va’ by Santana.

-SEE HERE the two versions possible for Notes added to the modified Box Pentatonic Scale during special E MAJOR III Chords for pieces commencing with a C Major Chord.
+SEE HERE the two versions possible for Notes added to the modified Box Pentatonic scale during ‘special’ E MAJOR III chords for pieces commencing with a C Major chord.

 The C Ionian version suits the E Major in the chorus of ‘Space Oddity’ by David Bowie.

-Backing Track videos in MEMBERS Section after Sign Up.
+PRACTISE will be more effective with Backing Track videos in MEMBERS section after Sign Up.

 Lesson 6.

-LIMBO BOX MODE Scales
+LIMBO BOX MODE scales

-The name ‘Limbo’ was invented to describe Scales for Major Chords that are very special and the correct Scales can be ambiguous depending on taste.
+The name ‘Limbo’ was invented to describe scales for Major chords that are ‘very special’ and the correct scales can be ambiguous depending on taste.

-SEE HERE the first two versions possible for Notes added to the Limbo Box Basic Scale for an A Major in pieces including or commencing with a very special A Major Chord and the alternative very special A Major Chord.
+SEE HERE the first two versions possible for Notes added to the Limbo Box Basic scale for an A Major in pieces including or commencing with a ‘very special’ A Major chord and the alternative ‘very special’ A Major chord.

-The A Mixolydian suits an A Major if it follows a C Major Chord in Lydian Mode, or vice versa as in the A Major chorus of ‘Are You Gonna Be My Girl’ by Jet.
+The A Mixolydian suits an A Major if it follows a C Major chord in Lydian Mode, or vice versa as in the A Major chorus of ‘Are You Gonna Be My Girl’ by Jet.

-The A Ionian suits an A Major 7 if it follows a C Major Chord in Lydian Mode or vice versa.
+The A Ionian suits an A Major 7 if it follows a C Major chord in Lydian Mode or vice versa.

-SEE HERE the last two versions possible for Notes added to a Limbo Box Basic Scale for an A Major in pieces including or commencing with a very special A Major V or A Major III Chord.
+SEE HERE the last two versions possible for Notes added to a Limbo Box Basic scale for an A Major in pieces including or commencing with a ‘very special’ A Major V or A Major III chord.

-The A Aeolian Dominant suits an A Major if it follows a C Major Chord in Ionian Mode (or vice versa).
+The A Aeolian Dominant suits an A Major if it follows a C Major chord in Ionian Mode (or vice versa).

-The A Phrygian Dominant suits an A Major if it follows a C Major Chord in Mixolydian Mode as in C7 to A7 or vice versa.
+The A Phrygian Dominant suits an A Major if it follows a C Major chord in Mixolydian Mode as in C7 to A7 or vice versa.

-PRACTISE will be more effective with Backing Track videos in MEMBERS Section after Sign Up.
+PRACTISE will be more effective with Backing Track videos in MEMBERS section after Sign Up.

 Lesson 7.

-BLUES BOX PENTATONIC Scale
+BLUES BOX PENTATONIC scale

 Try playing it over solo section at end of ‘La Grange’ by ZZ Top.